Rydion/Snap--Build-Your-Own-Blocks/README.md

 Snap!
-Build Your Own Blocks - Snapp*!* version
+Build Your Own Blocks - Tweaked for Snapp!

 Gui.js and Objects.js modified to allow instant project loading and getting rid of the control bar.